Your Transformation From Novice to Expert Texas Hold

 Small and Big Blinds – While these do act last before the flop,

-you are acting last in every round after the flop.
+you are acting first in every round after the flop.
 This makes it one of the

 more difficult positions on the table.